zhenmm/ECE9069/ZeroLogon.md

 When a computer account's password is changed, several events are recorded in the Security event log.
 The first is an event with EventID 4742 'A computer account was changed,' which has a TargetUserName equal to the domain controller account's name and PasswordLastSet set to the date the password was changed.
 This event indicates that the domain controller computer account's password has been changed.

+The System event log also contains another  event with EventID 5823 — ‘The system successfully changed its password on the domain controller.’.
+This event means that the computer account has been legitimately changed by the system, demonstrated on the right graph.

 When a legitimate password change is performed for a domain controller account, two events are generated: 5823 and [4742](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=4742).
 When using Zerologon, however, event 5823 is not recorded in the event log.

 Thus, the logic of detection can be viewed from this angle.
 We previously stated that brute force is the first stage of exploitation.
 As a result, detecting both [5805](https://kb.eventtracker.com/evtpass/evtpages/EventId_5805_NetLogon_47953.asp) and 4742 events on the same domain controller within one minute indicates that Zerologon has been successfully exploited.